 April 24, 2019 Event Honored Volunteers and Advocates on the

 Frontline of this Victory

-SYRCL delivered its 4th annual State of the Yuba address April 19.
-If you missed it, don’t worry!
-We recorded the whole evening so you can catch up on all that SYRCL is doing to protect the Yuba.
+If you missed the State of the Yuba, don’t worry.
+We recorded the whole evening so you can catch up on all that SYRCL is doing to protect the watershed.
+Watch it here.